sm02-08/ArduinoGodotConnections/buttonToText.md

 In Godot, press the ▶️ play button.
 Press the button on your KY 004 and see text output on Godot.

-Now for how the breadboard should look like:
+Now for how the breadboard should look like: go to the "Images" folder